 The Money-Kyrles spent most of their time at the family home in Calne, Wiltshire, but in the mid 1930s John Rickman persuaded Money-Kyrle to start an analysis with Melanie Klein in London.
 He continued his analysis throughout the Second World War and wrote analytic papers alongside his work for the Air Ministry.
 He produced several books and papers linking psychoanalytic theory to wider socio-political concerns, moral problems and philosophical ideas, and this broad, interdisciplinary approach came to characterise his work as an analyst.
 He became a full Member of the BPAS in 1945.

 After the end of the war, in 1946, Money-Kyrle spent six months in Germany working for the German Personnel Research Branch, whose purpose was to find suitable individuals to govern Germany following the collapse of the Third Reich.
-A few years later he wrote a paper based on this experience, called ‘Some Aspects of State and Character in Germany’ (1951), in which he delineates two distinct character types he encountered: the ‘authoritarian’ character, by far the most common, for whom obsessive obedience to the prevailing regime is paramount; and the rarer ‘humanist’ type, who retains a much stronger sense of morality and compassion, and so a greater recognition of the evils of a tyrannical social order.
+A few years later he wrote a paper based on this experience, called ‘Some Aspects of State and Character in Germany’ (1951), in which he delineates two distinct character types he encountered: the ‘authoritarian’ character, by far the most common, for whom rigid obedience to the prevailing regime is paramount, irrespective of its means or aims; and the rarer ‘humanist’ type, who retains a far stronger sense of morality and compassion, and so a greater recognition of the evils of a tyrannical social order.
 Money-Kyrle described these types with reference to Klein’s conception of two different kinds of anxiety; the 'authoritarians’ suffering far more from persecutory anxiety, and the 'humanists' from depressive anxiety.

-Money-Kyrle lived through two catastrophically destructive wars, and over his career he wrote numerous papers about conflict, political power and the human urge for violence.
-In the years preceding the Second World War, Money-Kyrle wrote an essay, ‘A Psychological Analysis of the Causes of War’, published in 1934 in The Listener.
-In it he explored the roots of conflict in the neuroses and psychopathology of the individual.
+Money-Kyrle lived through two catastrophically destructive wars, and over his career wrote numerous papers about conflict, political power and the human urge for violence.
+In the years preceding the Second World War, Money-Kyrle wrote an essay, ‘A Psychological Analysis of the Causes of War’, published in The Listener in 1934.
+In this work he explored the roots of conflict in the neuroses and psychopathology of the individual.
 Suggesting that he was all too aware of the implications of growing extremism across Europe, he wrote:

 ‘The study of cases of melancholia, paranoia, and homicidal mania helps us to recognize psychological mechanisms which are present, to some slight extent, in all of us.
 These mechanisms may not greatly influence us as individuals; but they sometimes have a great influence on us as members of a state.’